 We were puzzled as to what to do.
 We were certain, however, that one of our ninth-grade class members had taken Barbara's watch on a particular Sunday morning.

 Most of the class members came from non-Christian homes.
-It was a racially mixed group which just a few months prior had been merely a list of names of prospects for our church's ninth grade department.
+It was a racially mixed group that, a few months prior, had just been a list of names of prospects for our church's ninth-grade department.

-Barbara and I had put a lot of time into visitation, cultivating these young teens' friendship and winning their trust.
+Barbara and I had put a lot of time into visitation, cultivating these young teens' friendships and winning their trust.
 Our classroom in that Kansas City church wasn't much.
 In fact, we were sharing a large, windowless storage room with Christmas decorations and janitorial supplies.
-But, in spite of that, the group was growing, both numerically and spiritually.
+But, in spite of that, our group of middle school youth was growing, both numerically and spiritually.

 Then, one Sunday morning not long before Christmas, Barbara's watch was missing after class.
 We felt certain that someone in the class had stolen it.

 It wasn't just the dollar value we were concerned about.
-A new watch could be purchased, but it would never really replace the sentimental value which that watch had for for Barbara.
+A new watch could be purchased, but it would never really replace the sentimental value that watch had for Barbara.

 Inside the aluminum foil was the watch.
 We, who were teachers, were taught that day.
 We learned that love could accomplish what a fear of getting caught or a feeling of legal obligation could not.
-A loving atmosphere -- not a sense of legal responsibility -- is the proper basis for right relationships with God and with our fellow human beings.
+In places like this story of Moses, we discover that a loving atmosphere -- not a sense of legal responsibility -- is the proper basis for right relationships with God and with our fellow human beings.

 What a tragic misunderstanding of Jesus' words about the greatest commandments in Mark 12.

 A sense of legal obligation is very limited in keeping one "in line."
-When Jesus said, "There is no commandment greater than these,"1 He was saying that real fulfillment of God's laws must spring from the dynamic challenge of love.
+When Jesus said, "There is no commandment greater than these,"1 He meant that following God's laws must spring from a dynamic of love.
+We must be as conscious of our need for God's supportive and loving presence as Moses was.
+The conversation between Moses and God in Exodus 33:12-23 makes it clear that they viewed themselves in a relationship with each other.

 What is your motivation for "staying in line" as a Christian?
 Do you refrain from stealing or from cheating on your marriage partner just because you're afraid of getting caught?
-Or does your faithfulness to your marriage vows grow out of your profound love and respect for your mate and for the Creator of you both?
+Or does your faithfulness to your marriage vows grow out of your profound love and respect for your mate and for your Creator and an understanding that you need His presence in your life?

 Why do you keep the rest of the Ten Commandments?
-Is it only from a fear of hell, or a fear of getting caught, or a sense of obligation?
+Is it only from a fear of hell, or the fear of getting caught, or a sense of obligation?

-These are poor substitute motives for what Jesus said was the greatest motivator of all:
+Aren't those motives rather poor substitutes for what Jesus said was the greatest motivator of all: love?

 1Mark 12:31, New International Version